+- signed updated engagement letter;

-- final update on subsequent events and going concern; - the approval of the accounts by the Trustees; - the signed Letters of Representation.
+- the approval of the accounts by the Trustees;

+- the signed Letters of Representation.

 8. Anticipated audit report

 We anticipate that we will issue an unmodified audit report for the year, subject to the satisfactory clearance of the outstanding matters outlined above.